KartavyaSharma/personal-website-v0/content_scripts/posts/creating-a-python-form-handler-api-with-flask-and-connexion.md

 You can verify your installation and version using `bash**heroku --version`.

 Installing Heroku on Windows will require you to download and run an executable from https://cli-assets.heroku.com/heroku-x64.exe.
-Running the executable will make the `**Heroku` command available in your terminal (CMD).
-Again, you can verify you installing and version using `**heroku --version`.
+Running the executable will make the `bash**Heroku` command available in your terminal (CMD).
+Again, you can verify you installing and version using `bash**heroku --version`.

 Although Heroku is available on Windows CMD, I highly recommend installing WSL2 and running it on Linux.
 This will give your development process more continuity, and Ubuntu/WSL2 provides a very rich developer ecosystem.